GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold run [flags]

 Flags:
-      --cache-artifacts       Set to true to enable caching of artifacts.
+      ----enable-rpc skaffold dev   Enable gRPC for exposing Skaffold events (true by default for skaffold dev) --cache-artifacts             Set to true to enable caching of artifacts.
       --cache-file string           Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo string         Default repository value (overrides global config) -f, --filename string             Filename or URL to the pipeline file (default "skaffold.yaml") -l, --label stringArray           Add custom labels to deployed objects.
 Set multiple times for multiple labels.
   -n, --namespace string            Run deployments in the specified namespace -p, --profile stringArray         Activate profiles by name
-      --rpc-port string       tcp port to expose event API (Windows only) (default ":50051") --skip-tests            Whether to skip the tests after building -t, --tag string            The optional custom tag to use for images which overrides the current Tagger configuration --tail                  Stream logs from deployed objects
+      --rpc-port string             tcp port to expose event API (default ":50051") --skip-tests                  Whether to skip the tests after building -t, --tag string                  The optional custom tag to use for images which overrides the current Tagger configuration
+      --tail                        Stream logs from deployed objects
       --toot                        Emit a terminal beep after the deploy is complete

 Global Flags:
       --color int          Specify the default output color in ANSI escape codes (default 34)